 This morning Bloomberg Law reported on a handful of recent developments in opioid settlement talks.
 A group of states is pushing the distributors to add $2.3B to their previous $19.2B settlement offer, which would bring the total settlement to $21.5B - the low end of the $22-$32B range previously discussed (see below).
 The report provides a some additional interesting details – 1) ~18 states are seeking a larger increase (similar to previous # of holdouts) , 2) local governments also want a larger increase, 3) some plaintiffs’ lawyers are telling clients $21.5B might be the best offer that doesn’t require several more years of litigation, and 4) most states are now looking for a payout over 15 years vs. 18 previously proposed.

 Search Coverage List, Models & Reports

-We have updated our generic drug market tracking files to reflect January data.
-Overall, generic sales increased 2.0% y/y in January.
-Both volume and pricing improved relative to December trends, although we note that the higher rate of price deflation on mature drugs that we noted with the December data only appears to have moderated slightly in January.
-For the second consecutive month, our data suggests chain store acquisition costs have declined marginally faster than independent pharmacy acquisition costs, which implies that distributor margins for independents are expanding modestly.
-See Slides 3-10 for visuals illustrating the trends discussed below.
+We have updated our generic drug market tracking files to reflect April data.
+Overall, generic sales decreased 8.8% y/y in April compared to the 8.4% increase in March, which included the pull-forward of prescriptions ahead of COVID-19 social distancing / lockdowns.
+Interestingly, price deflation on mature generics improved to 4% in April from 8% in March and 9% in 1Q20 – it will be important to monitor how sustainable this improvement is as the environment normalizes.
+So far in Q2 and during Q1 chain store acquisition costs declined faster than independent acquisition costs, which implies that distributor margins for independents are expanding.
+See Slides 3-13 for visuals illustrating the trends discussed below.

 - next →